5.9 Cummins Cold Air Intake Upgrade Guide

 What We Don’t Like: The airbox is big and restrictive compared to an open intake.
 Less airflow = less power gains

 A cold air intake is one of the best mods you can make to the 5.9 Cummins.
 While peak power gains will be very modest on a stock truck it will help increase power at the low-end of the curve.
 Additionally, it will increase turbo spool and throttle response, opening the engine up and making it feel more alive.
-Modded and tuned 5.9 Cummins can see power gains in excess of 10whp and 20wtq depending on the mods.
+Modded and tuned trucks can see power gains in excess of 10whp and 20wtq depending on the mods.

 One unintended added benefit is slightly better gas mileage which helps the intake pay for itself over time.
 Regardless of any peak power gains your Dodge will feel more alive, it’ll tow a bit more easily, accelerate a bit faster, and sound awesome.